Competition Ratios

 Application Ratios

-at ST1 level nationally.
+vacancy.
 The figures below are based on first choice deanery

 preferences.
 London and Northern Ireland continue to remain the most